Joseph Parker: Parker vs. Opelu

 In an attempt to keep himself busy and in fighting shape, it was confirmed that Parker would fight just four months later, on 24 May 2023 at Margaret Court Arena in Melbourne, Australia, against former Australian heavyweight champion Faiga Opelu (15–3–2, 11 KOs) in a scheduled 10-round-bout to be broadcast live on Main Event PPV.
 The fight was originally scheduled to have the Commonwealth heavyweight title at stake, which would have meant the winner would have been the first from the Pacific to have won the title.
 This was Parker's first time fighting in Australia as a professional.
-Speaking to reporters, Parker felt every fight from now was important for his comeback trail and a every fight was must win.
+Speaking to reporters, Parker felt every fight from now was important for his comeback trail and every fight was must win.
 Parker was a big favourite against Opelu.
 At the weigh in, Opelu stepped on the scale at 214 ¾ pounds.
 Parker came in at 239.9 pounds.
 This marked the first time since 2018, where Parker weighed below 240 pounds.

 On fight night, Parker made short work of Opelu and won the fight by TKO in the 1st round.
 Parker started the fight quick and landed a flurry of punches followed by a right hand, which dropped Opelu.
 The time was 1 minute and 26 seconds when the referee waived the fight off.